alpha-nero1/devconnector/README.md

 ## How React - Redux works

+The react-redux workflow can be observed as such:

+####Reducers
+Updates the state, takes and action and returns the new state.

+####Actions
+Entails the actual action to be performed.

+####Store
+The global state.
+Each reducer is assigned to a segment of the state.

+####View
+The react component (connected to redux) that subscribes to the store 'segment'. mapStateToProps ensures that the part of the global store is used as the components props.

 ### UI

 The UI (client/App.js) below shows the layout of the project.
 Note the wrapping in the Provider